ItzDuolingo/OS/README.md

 - Ability to demote devs to users and promote users to devs
 - Ability to reset settings to defaults

+### Settings
+- Abilit to change theme

 # Roadmap

 ### In progress

-- Settings for desktop
+## Settings
-- refactor of selectionLib
+- Navigation preset
+- Clock (on/off)
+- Time format
+- Changing username
+- Changing password
+- Resetting to defaults

 ### Planned
 - App store for desktop